ssmaceachern-dev/mythicalmonsters/chapter7_theworld.md

 ### Land

-In the world of Mythical Monsters, there are fifteen types of terrains: **Open, Canyons, Forests, Tundra, Hills, Jungles, Deserts, Oasis, Mountains, Marshes, Swamps, Rivers, Valleys, Urban, or Underground.**
+In the world of Mythmakers, there are fifteen types of terrains: **Open, Canyons, Forests, Tundra, Hills, Jungles, Deserts, Oasis, Mountains, Marshes, Swamps, Rivers, Valleys, Urban, or Underground.**

 In each Land is a variety of obstacles that can obstruct movement, restrict vision, or even test one’s fortitude in the form of its climate.